eugenetedkim/eugenetedkim/posts/nextjs-tailwindcss.md

     import { Raleway } from 'next/font/google'
 ```

-17. Then, repalced Inter and inter with Raleway and raleway, respectively.
+17. Then, replaced Inter and inter with Raleway and raleway, respectively.

 At this point the Raleway font should have loaded anywhere Inter was being used before.